Claim: Chess player’s head explodes.

 In the meantime, the doctor urges people to take it easy and not think too hard for long periods of time.
 “Take frequent relaxation breaks when you’re doing things that take lots of mental focus,” he recommends.

-Origins: In 1994 the story of the unfortunate Mr. Titov graced the pages of the Weekly World News, an American tabloid rarely devoted to the reportage of actual news.
+unfortunate Mr. Titov graced the pages of the Weekly World News, an American tabloid rarely devoted to the reportage of actual news.
 Once again, the WWN failed to disappoint

 No chess players (or anyone else, for that matter) have expired of exploded cerebellums.
 Credence has been given to this tale by its subsequent appearance in more reputable journalistic outlets.
 Though each of these surfacings has been of the tongue-in-cheek variety, casual readers could easily have been misled into thinking this was a valid news story.